Nullreff/redpile-old/docs/implementation.md

 ### 4 - Cleanup

-Redpile searches through the map for any blocks that weren't updated and resets their power to zero.
+Redpile visits every 'boundry' and 'powerable' block.
+If they weren't updated their power is reset to zero.

 Block Loading
 -------------

 Redpile implements 'lazy loading' of blocks in the world.
-When a running tick can't find a specific block, it will call a method to populate that block.
+When a running tick can't find a specific block, it will call a function to populate that block.
-Currently that method simple sets the block to `AIR` and returns.
+Currently that function sets the block to `AIR` and returns.
 In the future, this could be used to lazily load blocks from Minecraft maps as needed.

 Benchmarks
 ----------

-Redpile benchmarks are simple, it:
+Redpile benchmarks are simple, they:

 1. Inserts random blocks
-2. Fetches previously inserted blocks
+2. Fetch previously inserted blocks
-3. Runs a couple redstone ticks
+3. Run a couple redstone ticks
-4. Removes all blocks
+4. Remove all blocks